Akuli/math-tutorial/README.md

         $ python3 -m sphinx . _build
         $ ( yourfavoritebrowser _build/index.html &>/dev/null )&

+    If you get errors even though you have all the dependencies installed try removing the last `.. asymptote::` block from `integrals.rst`.
+I don't know why but 3D asymptote drawings work just fine on one of my computers but not the other.

 3. Run the crazy script if you dare!

         $ python3 publish.py